Egorov-Type Semiclassical Limits for Open Quantum Systems with a Bi-Lindblad Structure: Bi-Hamiltonian Poisson--Lie systems and contact realizations

 In particular, any bi-Hamiltonian Poisson--Lie system satisfying Assumption~\ref{assumption:homogeneous-lift} yields, in a canonical way, a contact integrable system $(C,\alpha,h)$ equipped with $n+1$ independent dissipated quantities in Jacobi-involution, obtained from the bi-Hamiltonian hierarchy on $G$ via an exact, homogeneous lift to $(M,\theta,H)$ and restriction to a Liouville-transverse hypersurface.

 \begin{remark} The construction above crucially uses Poisson compatibility and homogeneity on the exact symplectic realization $(M,\theta)$, rather than compatibility of Jacobi structures directly on the contact manifold $(C,\alpha)$.
 As shown in our previous work on the Jacobi/bi-Hamiltonian no-go phenomenon \cite{C.d.L+2023,Lopez-Gordon2024} (building on \cite{NunesdaCosta1998a,M.M.P1999,N.P2002,C.D.N2010,P.N2003,Petalidou2002}), compatible Jacobi pairs on a contact manifold do not provide enough independent eigenvalues of the associated recursion operator to recover a full set of contact integrals.
-By passing through the homogeneous Poisson picture on $(M,\theta)$ we circumvent this obstruction: the bi-Hamiltonian structure lives in the Poisson category, while the contact dynamics is obtained by projection along the Liouville flow. \end{remark}
+By passing through the homogeneous Poisson picture on $(M,\theta)$ we circumvent this obstruction: the bi-Hamiltonian structure lives in the Poisson category, while the contact dynamics is obtained by projection along the Liouville flow.
+This is summarized in the following diagram:

+that, we pass from a bi-Hamiltonian Poisson--Lie system on $(G,\pi_0,\pi_1)$ to a contact integrable system $(C,\alpha,h)$ via an exact, homogeneous symplectic realization $(M,\theta,H)$ and a Liouville-transverse hypersurface $C$. \end{remark}

 This is precisely the classical geometric framework in which, in the next section, we shall construct Lindblad generators whose semiclassical limit reproduces the contact flow of $h$ and whose conserved quantum observables quantize the classical dissipated quantities $I_0,\dots,I_n$.